Milan Design Week 2025

 If our previous tips don't give you enough flexibility, coworking is an option to consider.

-By freeing yourself from the design and construction periods, you can speed up your move.
+By freeing yourself from design-build periods, you can speed up your move-in.

-Once you're on the premises, flexibility is a two-way street:
+Once you're in the premises, flexibility works both ways:

-- If your needs are reduced, it is possible to release them with short notice (generally 1 month).
+- If your needs are shrinking, it's possible to free them up with short notice (usually 1 month).
+If you're expanding, it's easy to take on more workstations or space on the site.

 - If, on the other hand, you're expanding, it's easy to take on more workstations or space on the site.